Tooth decay: Other measures

 It is recommended that all adult patients use fluoridated toothpaste with at least 1350ppm fluoride content, brushing at least 2 times per day, and brushing right before bed.
-For children and young adults, use fluoridated toothpaste with 1350ppm to 1500ppm fluoride content, brushing 2 times per day, and also brushing right before bed.
-The American Dental Association Council recommends that for children under 3 years old, caregivers should begin brushing their teeth by using fluoridated toothpaste with an amount no more than a smear.
-Supervised toothbrushing must also be done for children below 8 years of age to prevent swallowing of toothpaste.
+For children and young adults, use fluoridated toothpaste with 1350ppm to 1500ppm fluoride content, brushing 2 times per day, and brushing right before bed.
+The American Dental Association Council recommends that for children under 3 years old, caregivers begin brushing their teeth with no more than a smear of fluoridated toothpaste.
+Supervised toothbrushing must also be performed for children below 8 years of age to prevent swallowing of toothpaste.
 After brushing with fluoride toothpaste, rinsing should be avoided and the excess spat out.
 Many dental professionals include application of topical fluoride solutions as part of routine visits and recommend the use of xylitol and amorphous calcium phosphate products.

 Silver diammine fluoride may work better than fluoride varnish to prevent cavities.
 Systemic fluoride is found as lozenges, tablets, drops and water fluoridation.
 These are ingested orally to provide fluoride systemically.

 Water fluoridation is beneficial in preventing tooth decay, especially in low socioeconomic areas, where other forms of fluoride are not available.

-However, a Cochrane systematic review found no evidence to suggest that taking fluoride systemically daily in pregnant women was effective in preventing dental decay in their offspring.
+A Cochrane systematic review found no evidence that taking fluoride systemically daily in pregnant women was effective in preventing dental decay in their offspring.

 While some products containing chlorhexidine have been shown to limit the progression of existing tooth decay, there is currently no evidence suggesting that chlorhexidine gels and varnishes can prevent dental caries or reduce the population of Streptococcus mutans in the mouth.

-An oral health assessment performed before a child reaches the age of one may help with the management of caries.
+An oral health assessment performed before a child reaches the age of one may help with managing caries.
 The oral health assessment should include checking the child's history, a clinical examination, checking the risk of caries in the child including the state of their occlusion and assessing how well equipped the child's parent or carer is to help the child prevent caries.
 To increase a child's cooperation in caries management further, good communication by the dentist and the rest of the staff of a dental practice should be used.
-This communication can be improved by calling the child by their name, maintaining eye contact, and including them in any conversation about their treatment.
+This communication can be improved by calling the child by their name, maintaining eye contact, and including them in conversations about their treatment.